Frank Body + Glycolic Body Scrub

 At Frank Body

-PLEASE NOTE: Due to high demand my Glycolic Body Scrub is on pre-order.
-All orders with this product are estimated to ship in the next two weeks.
-Don’t worry, I’m worth the wait.
-Wink.
 Want mind-blowingly smooth skin?
 This is your solution to breakouts, KP, bumps and dryness.
 Glycolic acid clears out the spot-causing stuff in your pores, and my exfoliating pumice buffs it down the drain.
 This combination of chemical and physical exfoliation delivers results (so you never have to fake it).
 Witch hazel and niacinamide soothe, calm, and tighten pores to help reduce acne and redness.
 Stop body spots with a no-mess formula and say yes, yes, yes to smooth, even skin.
-I’m made with 50% Post-Consumer Recycled material.
+Psst, babe.
+Product packaging may not be exactly as shown.
+I’m made with 100% Post-Consumer Recycled material.